devshieldhq/Ballast/README.md

 ## What it does

 - **Shield** — ETH → USDC via Uniswap, or supply USDC directly if you already hold it.
-Also works with cbETH, wstETH, and cbBTC.
+Also works with cbETH, wstETH, cbBTC, and USDT.
 - **Earn** — USDC sits in Aave V3 earning real yield.
 APY shown is live, not made up.
 - **Unshield** — pull everything out (principal + interest), swap back to ETH or keep it as USDC.